 In 1987, I got a job in Dubai, to work for a newspaper named Khaleej (Gulf) Times.
 I was chosen because the interviewer was a jolly Briton who came down to Bombay to do the interview on 12 June.

 Malcolm Payne, the first editor of the newspaper that had been started in 1978 by Iranian brothers named Galadari, told me that he had always wanted to come and pick some people to work at the paper.
-By then he had been pushed out of the editorship by the politics of both Pakistani and Indian journalists who worked there.
+By the time he got the oppotrunity to do so, he had been pushed out of the editorship by both the Pakistani and Indian journalists who worked there.

 For some strange reason, he took a liking to me.
 At the end of about 45 minutes of what was a much more robust conversation than I had ever experienced in earlier job interviews, which were normally tense affairs, Payne told me, “You’re a good bugger, Samuel.
 I’ll see you in Dubai.”